 Irene and Benj Philbrotum and Dolly Presterton sat at a folding table in front of the gate.
 I knew Dolly from the Shelter.
 She stood behind the serving table on Monday’s and slopped chili into paper bowls.
 Irene and Benj were in real estate and horse people who lived out on East Bench Road.
 Benj was running for Mayor on the ‘Clean-Up-Our-Town ticket.
 Their pictures were plastered all over town.
 In the picture plastered all over town there is a guy sitting on the sidewalk behind their campaign faces.
 The guy sitting on the sidewalk had an X through his face.
 That guy is me, but they probably do not know who it is.

 There were three colored rolls of tickets and a cash box on the table in front of Irene, Benj and Dolly.
-The cash box was pretty stuffed, but there were still a lot of tickets.

 I walked up to the table with the cashbox and ticket rolls on it.
 Dolly changed her church smile to her Shelter look, a curled lip that went all the way to her flat eyes.
 Irene and Benj both wore campaign grins.